Herbert de Souza

 Herbert Jose "Betinho" de Souza (November 13, 1935 - August 9, 1997) was a sociologist and activist against economic injustice and government corruption in Brazil and founder of the Brazilian Institute of Social Analysis and Economics (IBASE).
 In 1963, he became chief of staff in the Ministry of Education, but exiled himself after the military took power in the 1964 Brazilian coup d'état.

 Movements launched

 In 1992, he launched Movement for Ethics in Politics, and in 1994, he started an annual drive, "Christmas Without Hunger".
 Most importantly, he was the leading figure in the foundation, in 1964, of the social and political organisation "Ação Popular" ("popular action"), a non-marxist leftist movement engaged in mobilizing the poor majority of the Brazilian population.

 Death

-Sousa died on August 9, 1997, following complications after contracting HIV and Hepatitis C through a blood transfusion.
-He, as well as his brother Henfil, was also hemophiliac.
+Sousa, as well as his brother Henfil, was hemophiliac.
+He contracted HIV and Hepatitis C through contaminated blood transfusions.
+He died on August 9, 1997 of complications of those diseases.